TeriBox404/cube-tanks/README.md

 !!!YOU HAVE TO HAVE NODE.JS INSTALLED!!! https://nodejs.org/en

-To play you nead to extract the cube tanks.zip.
+To play you nead to extract the cube-tanks.zip.
 Then you oppen the RUN.bat.
 When this is done just go to the link shown in the cmd window(http://192.168.1.12:9026).

 One computer acts like the server and every device connected to the same WiFi, will be abble to join.

+# Installing
+There are two ways.

+Way 1:Oppen cmd in the game folder and run "npm i".

+Way 2: Oppen RUN.bat

 # plans
 I have big plans for this game.